 Head of PMO, Mike Lewis: I pledge to act and show there is no place for racism at Mid Yorkshire.

-Director of Estates, Facilities and IMT, Mark Braden: I pledge to listen more and challenge inapproriate behaviours.
+Director of Estates, Facilities and Digital Services, Mark Braden: I pledge to listen more and challenge inapproriate behaviours.